masanose/Udas/ReadMe.txt

 by Energization and Radiation in Geospace Science Center (ERG-SC) at Solar-Terrestrial Environment Laboratory, Nagoya University, in collaboration with Japanese SuperDARN PI groups.
-  Access to these data are currently restricted to only users in Japan.
-The data will be open to foreign researchers in future upon confirmation by the SuperDARN PI committee.
    As for questions and request for the data, please feel free to contact the ERG-SC office (E-mail: erg-sc-core at st4a.stelab.nagoya-u.ac.jp).

 2. Load procedure of MAGDAS data (iug_load_gmag_serc) is currently applicable